Interstate 69 in Tennessee: SIU 7

 This SIU begins at the Kentucky–Tennessee border in Fulton and closely follows US 51 to Dyersburg.
 The 20 mi stretch between Dyersburg and Troy is at Interstate Highway standards—opening with the completion of I-155 west of Dyersburg.
 An additional 10 mi stretch north of Union City to within 1100 ft of the Kentucky border is also a freeway.
 Thus, the vast majority of the work on SIU 7 will involve bypassing the 15 mi portion of US 51 between Troy and Union City (where it is currently a four-lane surface arterial with at-grade intersections) and redesigning the US 51/US 45 interchange in South Fulton.
+The redesign is projected to start construction in 2028.
 This stretch has been divided into five smaller sections.
 The first two sections make up the Troy Bypass, while the northern three sections represent the Union City Bypass.
+Tennessee State Route 690 will be the temporary designation for the Union City bypass until I-69 is completed between the Purchase Parkway and I-155.